 Now we get into the realm of speculation and planning.
 This post will be constantly updated with the latest news and updates on Toy Story Land, as well as my best tips once it opens, so you may want to bookmark this page for future reference.
 Now for the FAQ’s:

-As you know, I keep very close tabs on all Disney news.
-I will know the moment they release information on Passholder previews, and I will immediately send out an email to you with the information and link.
-So if you haven’t yet, you need to get me your email address so I can add it to my list and you don’t need to stress about finding out when the previews become available.
+If they go out I will notify you guys right away.
+So, you haven’t yet, you need to get me your email address so I can add it to my list and you don’t need to stress about finding out when the previews become available.
 I’ll make sure that you know is soon as I do.

 How To Plan Your Next Disney Vacation for the Crowds of Toy Story Land